Charleston, West Virginia: Establishment

-Industrial growth
+19th century growth

 By the early 19th century, salt brines were discovered along the Kanawha River, and the first salt well was drilled in 1806.
-This created a prosperous time and great economic growth for the area.
-By 1808, 1,250 pounds of salt were being produced a day.
-An area adjacent to Charleston, Kanawha Salines, now Malden, would become the top salt producer in the world.
+This created great economic growth in the area.
+By 1808, 1,250 pounds of salt were being produced daily, and the Farmers' Repository newspaper began publication.
+An area adjacent to Charleston, Kanawha Salines (now Malden), became the world's top salt producer.
+Brine was heated over open flames, causing the water to evaporate and leaving a residue of salt crystals.
+Much of the work was done by enslaved peoples.
+Historian Cyrus Forman estimated that at the height of production as many as 3,000 slaves worked at more than 60 salt furnaces, which operated 24 hours a day, seven days a week.
+The Holly Grove Mansion was established during this period.
 In 1818, the Kanawha Salt Company, the first trust in the United States, went into operation.
+In the same year, "Charlestown" was shortened to "Charleston" to avoid confusion with another Charles Town in eastern West Virginia, named after George Washington's brother, Charles Washington.
+A lyceum was established around 1841.

 Captain James Wilson, while drilling for salt, struck the first natural gas well in 1815.
 It was drilled at the site that is now the junction of Brooks Street and Kanawha Boulevard (near the present-day state capitol complex).
 In 1817, coal was first discovered and gradually became used as the fuel for the salt works.
 The Kanawha salt industry declined in importance after 1861, until the onset of World War I brought a demand for chemical products.
 The chemicals needed were chlorine and sodium hydroxide, which could be made from salt brine.